 An aerial picture taken from a helicopter shows the US-run Ain al-Asad air base in the western Anbar desert, Iraq.
 (Photo by AP)

-A barrage of rockets has reportedly targeted Ain al-Asad air base in Iraqís western province of Anbar, where American military forces and trainers are stationed on alleged training and advisory missions.
+A massive barrage of rockets has reportedly targeted Ain al-Asad air base in Iraqs western province of Anbar, where US military forces and trainers are stationed on alleged training and advisory missions.

 The Islamic Resistance in Iraq, an umbrella group of anti-terror fighters, in a statement published on its Telegram channel claimed responsibility for the attack on the Ain al-Asad air base, located about 160 kilometers (100 miles) west of the capital Baghdad, on Saturday evening.

 It said the base was targeted by a large number of rockets and the projectiles "directly hit their targets."

 The group said the large-scale rocket attack was carried out in retaliation for US support of Israels bloody military campaign in the Gaza Strip.

 There were no immediate reports about the extent of damage at the military facility, and possible casualties.

 Sabereen News, a Telegram news channel associated with Iraqi anti-terror Popular Mobilization Units, later released video footage showing rockets flying in the sky toward the US-occupied base.

 The development comes a day after the Islamic Resistance in Iraq claimed responsibility for intercepting and shooting down an MQ-9 Reaper drone operated by the US military.

 It said in a statement that the unmanned aerial vehicle was brought down as it was hovering in the skies over Iraqs eastern province of Diyala.
 The aircraft had taken off from Ali Al Salem Air Base in Kuwait, situated 37 kilometers (approximately 23 miles) from the Iraqi border.